dccartagena/dccartagena.github.io/_supervision_proposals/2025-peml-pollution.md

 ## Expected Outcomes

 ### Mandatory Products
-* Simulation of building loads, grid carbon intensity and solar generation;
+* Simulation of smog clouds forecasting;
 * Mathematical analysis of the proposed algorithm;
 * Software with documentation associated with the project;
 * Technical report with problem description, proposed solutions, experimental results, and project conclusions by following the University guidelines;